Modeling and solving a vehicle-sharing problem considering multiple alternative modes of transport: Computational results

-The number of meetings and their time and location, are randomly generated based on historic statistical data.
 We define a time horizon of one day where each user has an assigned set of meetings distributed over the day.
-We calculate savings based on the cheapest other MOT, whereas we always use publicly available MOTs (public transportation, bike, taxi) to be the cheapest other possible alternative.
+We calculate savings based on the cheapest other MOT, whereas we always use publicly available MOTs (public transportation, bike, taxi) to be the cheapest other possible alternative. \SP{Using this approach, across all considered instances (we generate 10 instances per instance group), the average distance of those trips where bike is the cheapest alternative, amounts to 13.6 km, the average distance of those trips where public transport is the cheapest alternative is 29.9 km and the average distance of those trips where walking is the cheapest alternative amounts to about 0.5 km.}